crashvb/xsessionp/README.md

 Distinguishing characteristics of the launched window that can be used to identify (guess) amongst otherwise ambiguous deltas.

 Deterministically identifying the X11 window(s) that are created when a process is launched is difficult.
 Often the `WM_PID` atom is missing, or doesn't align with the PID of the process that was invoked, for various reasons.
 As such, a listing of X11 windows is captured both *before* and *after* the process is executed, and the difference (delta) is used to guess the correct window.
-If the size of the delta is equal to 1, then it is assumed to correspond to the execute process.
+If the size of the delta is equal to 1, then it is assumed to correspond to the executed process.
 If the size of the delta is greater than 1, then these hints are used to restrict which window is selected.

 Common hints include: `class`, `name`, `state`, and `type`.
 Hint values are compiled into regular expression patterns prior to evaluating.